UniMath/UniMath/UniMath/CategoryTheory/limits/README.md

   * direct formalization of terminal objects
   * proof that terminal object is a property in a category
   * link with empty product
-* *pullbacks.v* --- direct formalization of pullbacks; proof that pullbacks form a property in a category
-* *products_from_pullbacks.v* --- an obsolete file that does not enter the compilation procedure triggered by the makefile
-* *more_on_pullbacks.v* --- symmetry; on sections; pb chasing; reflection and preservation; pointwise constructions in functor precategory
+* *pullbacks.v* --- direct formalization of pullbacks; proof that pullbacks form a property in a category. symmetry; on sections; pb chasing; reflection and preservation; pointwise constructions in functor precategory
 * *binproducts.v*
   * direct formalization of binary product
   * definition of binary product functor